 Some medications will continue to be effective throughout the entire flea's life cycle, others will simply kill the fleas - leaving the eggs, larva, and pupae to continue to grow.

-Depending on how long your Cocker's been 'hosting' these wee beasties, they're likely to be in your soft furnishings and carpets so you'll need to vacuum regularly to make sure you suck up all those little jumping bodies as they hatch!
+Depending on how long your Cocker's been 'hosting' these wee beasties, they're likely to be in your carpets so you'll need to vacuum regularly to make sure you suck up all those little jumping bodies as they hatch!

-Most vets will recommend we have our dogs neutered as they maintain that castrating a dog (or spaying a bitch) can prolong their life and can help to reduce canine health problems.
+Most vets will recommend we have our dogs neutered as they maintain that castrating a dog (or spaying a bitch) can prolong their life and can help to reduce your dog's health problems.

 This article explores the benefits and pitfalls of neutering dogs as well as some of the myths surrounding castration and spaying.

-For the record, Max, my Cocker Spaniel, has been neutered.
+For the record my Cocker Spaniel, Max, is neutered.

-Additionally, we must not lose sight of weight issues.
-Overweight dogs tend to be prone to health problems so it's important to keep an eye on your Cocker's weight, especially as he moves into his older years.
+Although dog obesity itself is an illness, overweight dogs tend to be more prone to more health problems so it's important to keep an eye on your Cocker Spaniel's weight, especially as he moves into his older years.

 I thought I'd mention pet insurance.

-If you've recently bought a Cocker puppy, your breeder will have already insured the pup for approximately 6 weeks, so don't let it lapse, act now to ensure you have continuing pet health insurance.
+If you've recently bought a Cocker puppy, your breeder will have already insured the pup, usually for around 6 weeks, so don't let it lapse, act now to ensure you have continuing pet health insurance.

-There are several things you should know when considering renewing or taking out insurance for your Cocker Spaniel, so it's very important that you understand exactly what your pet insurance quote covers - and don't forget to check the small print!
+There are several things you should know when you're thinking about renewing or taking out insurance for your Cocker Spaniel, so it's very important that you understand exactly what your pet insurance quote covers - and don't forget to check the small print!

-Cocker Spaniel health is very important to us and is high up on our agenda, however, it's really important that when we believe our pet is unwell we don't try to diagnose our dog's symptoms ourselves.
+Our dog's health is very important to us and is high up on our agenda, but it's really important that when we believe our pet is unwell we don't try to diagnose our dog's symptoms ourselves.

 Yes, we need to be aware of Cocker Spaniel health concerns, symptoms, and their remedies, but we must always consult a qualified veterinary if we're at all concerned about our pet's health.